Updated: Jul 17

 There is a caveat though, if your soft plaque has turned into hard plaque, it is called calculus.
 Calculus cannot be removed by Listerine.
 The hard calculus or hard tartar can only be removed by a professional dentist or dental hygienist.
 In that case, you would be required to schedule an appointment with our LIC office because the Listerine would not be able to help you.

 Other scenarios where the mouth rinse can't help

-Last but not least, another instance where the mouth rinse would not help would be if the infection turns into facial swelling.
+Last but not least, another instance where the mouth rinse would not help would be if the infection turns into severe facial swelling from a tooth abscess.
 This is when your face just swells up so much that it looks like you gained weight.

-Tooth infections causing swellings like this would need to be drained.
-Listerine cannot fight this type of facial swelling.
+Tooth infections causing swellings like this is a full blown abscess would need to be drained by a healthcare professional.
+A home remedy like Listerine cannot fight this type of facial swelling.
 If you happen to have this, you would need to go see a specialist, an oral surgeon, or go to your local emergency department of a hospital.

 Verdict: Does mouthwash help with tooth pain?

 Listerine is one of the best mouthwash for fighting germs and plaque but it's ability to kill certain infections may be limited.
-When in doubt it is always best to schedule a consultation with your dentist!
+When in doubt it is always best to schedule a consultation with one of our dentists in long island city!
 If you can't get an appointment or won't be able to make it in, there are some home remedies that can temporarily help.